Assignment Help

 Reserve the Bed for Sleep — Not Homework

-Doing homework in bed trains your brain to associate the bed with wakefulness and cognitive activity through a process of stimulus conditioning.
+Doing homework in bed trains your brain to associate the bed with wakefulness and cognitive activity through stimulus conditioning.
 Over time, your sleep onset slows because the environmental cue (bed) is now paired with alertness, not sleep.
 Stimulus control therapy — a first-line cognitive behavioural treatment for insomnia — explicitly prescribes using the bed only for sleep.
 Do homework at a desk.
-Reserve the bed for sleep and the brain will begin associating it with sleep onset, improving sleep efficiency and reducing the time spent lying awake.
-A dedicated, organised study space makes this separation easier to maintain consistently.
+Reserve the bed for sleep and your brain will begin associating it with sleep onset, improving sleep efficiency.

 Strategic Napping: The Right Way to Use Naps for Academic Performance